-The weather-beaten life-size image of the crucified Christ looks over Eugene Lee’s wonderfully ugly set for “Crime and Punishment” like a disappointed parent witnessing the slow breakdown of Scott Parkinson’s remorseful Raskolnikov.
+The weather-beaten life-size image of the crucified Christ looks over Eugene Lee’s wonderfully ugly set for “Crime and Punishment” like a disappointed parent, witnessing the slow breakdown of Scott Parkinson’s remorseful Raskolnikov.
 Dostoevsky’s dour, electric narrative of conscience and dreadful necessity isn’t the most obvious choice for a 90-minute thriller, but the Chicago-based Writers’ Theater has produced a sad clown car of a play, unpacking more characters and clever tricks than it should logically be able to hold.

 “Crime and Punishment” isn’t exactly a traditional murder mystery — it’s pretty clear whodunit from the word “go” — but in order to structure the novel for the stage, adaptors Marilyn Campbell and Curt Columbus have centered the play on the visits Raskolnikov pays to curious cop Porfiry (John Judd), Raskolnikov’s pursuer and, in an odd way, his friend.
 Between these visits (and sometimes during them), Raskolnikov flashes back to the events of the case and visits his friend Sonia (Susan Bennett), a prostitute who’s just lost her alcoholic father.

 The play’s flashy structural mechanics are a high wire act, but they’re not empty posturing.
 Reflecting the novel’s interiority, the play is set almost entirely in Raskolnikov’s head, and the writers and director Michael Halberstam have come up with a number of ways for Raskolnikov’s conscience to sucker punch him.